Savi-Grover/Cypress/README.md

 1. E2E test
 2. Component test- used by dev, for unit and integration test.

+**add below in config file under e2e**
+  testIsolation: false,

+When "testIsolation: true" is set in Cypress configuration, it means that before each test runs, Cypress will completely reset the browser context, effectively isolating each test by clearing the DOM state, cookies, localStorage, and sessionStorage in all domains, ensuring that no test is affected by the state left behind from previous tests; this is considered a best practice for reliable and independent test execution.

 **TEST CASE FORMAT**
 nameOFtest.spec.cy.js

 **BUNDLED LIBRARIES OF CYPRESS**

 MOCHA- is a testing framework which works in an asynchronous, serialized manner.
-ALso catched test exceptions/errors.
+ALso catched test exceptions/errors. ( describe(), it() )
-CHAI- TDD, BDD Assertion library of node js
+CHAI- TDD, BDD Assertion library of node js  ( expect, should)

 **WRITING TEST CASES**